-Our team includes four lactation consultants who are registered nurses.
-They have extensive training, education and experience in lactation and are international board certified lactation consultants (IBCLC).
+Our team includes many lactation consultants, including four with IBCLC (international board certified lactation consultant) certification, who are also registered nurses.
+They have extensive training, education and experience in lactation.
 They offer a wealth of experience and knowledge working with premature infants through toddlers.

 In addition to the lactation team, certified lactation educators (CLEs) are available to help and support families.